 #8 Don’t Forget About Legal Requirements

-It’s worth repeating that your addiction and substance abuse disorder (ASAD) policy (including all procedures and activities it includes) must conform to relevant labour laws and human rights laws.
+It’s worth repeating that your addiction and substance use disorder (ASUD) policy (including all procedures and activities it includes) must conform to relevant labour laws and human rights laws.
 In Canada, your policy must conform to both federal law and provincial law.
 Before implementing a new policy, or amending an existing one, consult with legal experts to ensure that your policy does not violate any relevant laws.

 Implement Your Policy Consistently and Authentically—Walk the Walk!

 For your addiction and substance use disorder (ASUD) policy to succeed, you must build trust, goodwill, and strong relationships with your employees, and also shift your organization’s culture.
 Any actions or behaviors from the organization that employees perceive as unreliable, selfish, or disingenuous will seriously endanger your policy’s success.
 Hence, it is of utmost importance that your organization executes the policy as accurately, consistently, and earnestly as possible.

 Leverage leadership’s potential and ensure that management is aligned

 Ensure that leadership’s commitment to the policy is highly visible and highly consistent.
 Ideally, persuade at least one member of leadership to become an enthusiastic and outspoken champion of the policy.
 Ensure that management and anyone else responsible for executing the policy is clear on its goals, objectives, and driving values, and is also properly trained.

 Continuously communicate with all employees

 As outlined in your policy, aim to change behavior and shift culture through communication:

 - Increase employees’ faith in the organization and their trust that your policy is intended to benefit them;